PoisotLab/ms_metaweb_perspectives/README.md

 properties of the graph [@Yan2005GraEmb].
-Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
+Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed at lower dimensions.
 Indeed, food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Eklof2013DimEco; @Braga2019SpaAna].
 Simulation results by
 @Botella2022AppGra suggest that there is no best method to identify